garden-io/garden/docs/reference/commands.md

 ### garden push

-Build and push built module(s) to remote registry..
+Build and push built module(s) to remote registry.

 Pushes built module artifacts for all or specified modules.
 Also builds modules and dependencies if needed.